Common squirrel cuckoo: Distribution and habitat

+Behaviour

+Food and feeding

 It feeds on large insects such as cicadas, wasps and caterpillars (including those with stinging hairs or spines), and occasionally spiders, small amphibians and reptiles, such as small lizards, rarely taking fruit.
 Its non-flying prey is typically taken off the foliage with a quick lunge, but wasps may be caught on the wing.
 Squirrel cuckoos are often observed to forage peacefully alongside small mammals such as common marmosets (Callithrix jacchus) during the dry season for cocoa beans.
 In particular, they can be seen to attend army ant columns together, picking off prey flushed by the ants, and occasionally will join mixed-species feeding flocks.

+Breeding

-The nest is a cup of leaves on a twig foundation, hidden in dense vegetation 1–12 m high in a tree.
-The female lays two white eggs.
+The nest is a shallow platform of leaves on a twig foundation, hidden in dense vegetation 1–12 m high in a tree.
+The female lays two or three chalky white eggs which are 35 × 26 mm in size.
+The eggs are incubated by both sexes for around 18 days.
+The young are fed insects by both parents and leave the nest after 8 days, before they can fly.
+Several broods are raised each year.

+Conservation status

 The squirrel cuckoo is plentiful in most of its range and appears to be quite tolerant of human disturbance, as long as woodland remains.
 Compared to many cuckoos in the world, it is relatively bold and conspicuous, although it is most often encountered skulking about within vegetation.
 Owing to its wide range, it is considered a species of Least Concern by the IUCN.